umd-lib/drum-vagrant/README.md

 ## Redeploying

-There is a convenience script, [deploy.sh](deploy.sh), that you can use to run the ant `fresh_install` target and restart Tomcat.
+There is a convenience script, [deploy.sh](deploy.sh), that you can use to run the `ant update_local` target and restart Tomcat.
 Note that it does not build the application (you still need to do that yourself on the host using Maven), nor does it create the administrator account.